nathanjhood/UBento/README.md

 - install systemd/dbus/at-spi2-core
 - shutdown and reboot into new user account*

 *this sequence ensures that when the user account is finally accessed, it has the UID of 1000 assigned, and calls the ```set_runtime_dir``` and ```set_session_bus``` functions from the X410 cookbook using this UID during initialization.
 This sequence creates a runtime directory at ```/run/user/1000``` during initialization where the dbus-daemon (and accessibility bus) is started from, and this runtime location is maintained/used when opening further sessions using this same distro.
 It is also critical that the root user does NOT call these functions during init (they should not be present at all in ```/root/.profile```).

-At this point, the distro is well-configured to continue as you please.
+## At this point, the distro is well-configured to continue as you please...

-But, the idea with UBento is take some minimal steps to greatly enhance the experience where possible.
+...but, the idea with UBento is take some minimal steps to greatly enhance the experience where possible.
 We can choose to tailor our UBento into either/both a fully-configured desktop environment, and/or a fully-configured development environment, by following the steps below.

 ## [DESKTOP SETTINGS]

 The user-local ```$HOME/.profile``` file will contain several pointers for our desktop environment, including additional bin and man paths, as well as linkage to our home folders - we don't need to set these ourselves as they will have been pulled in from ```/etc/skel``` when we created our user (see previous steps!), but these are useful to be aware of when setting up our desktop;